Jimmydalecleveland/gatsby3-blog/src/markdown-pages/cross-env-for-environment-variables.md

 operable program or batch file
 ```

 The term `NODE_ENV` might be substituted with something else, but the essence of the problem is that some code is trying to set an environment variable in a non-windowsy way.
-This most common culprit I've seen is NPM scripts.
-Something that looks similar to this snippit in a `package.json` file:
+The most common culprit I've seen is NPM scripts.
+Something that looks similar to this snippet in a `package.json` file:

 ```json
 "scripts": {